 Suspiciously Specific Denial: In a first-season episode, Dogbert is seen on TV chairing a group discussion of the financial markets.
 One participant asks if they're talking about the stock market, which Dogbert confirms.
 He responds:

-Good.
-I thought for a moment we were talking about the white-slave market, which I of course know nothing about.
+You had me worried there.
+I thought we were talking about the white-slave market, of which I know nothing.

 Take That: To a lot of things, obviously, but most prominently to marketing people.
 They are invariably portrayed as imbecilic Jerk Jocks who make a business out of Comically Missing the Point and stealing credit wherever possible.
 At one point, adding a marketing department to an idealistic company directly caused it to fall apart (literally, as in the building itself physically fell apart and burst into flames.)